Alta Ski Area

 A large airport has scheduled major airline service with millions of passengers per year.
 This type of airport always accepts international flights.
-Here are the closest large airport(s) to Alta Ski Resort.
+Here are the closest large airport(s) to Alta Ski Area.

 |Salt Lake City International Airport||SLC||Salt Lake City, UT||22 mi|

 A medium-sized airport has scheduled regional airline service.
 This type of airport may or may not accept international flights.
-Here are the closest medium-sized airport(s) to Alta.
+Here are the closest medium-sized airport(s) to Alta Ski Area.